 Mines cause very few casualties, hazard, but not high risk.

 <1% of UXO found, removed or destroyed

 While we were there, we saw all of the above ordnance, and watched videos of how the UXO had affected a person, family, and community.
 It was pretty hard to see the aftermath of these unexploded munitions.
 It is a small place, but makes a very big impression.

 If you do visit Luang Prabang, it’s a worthwhile place to visit.
 As an American, it makes me ashamed of what my government did, but we need to remind ourselves about this, and to not let it happen again.
-I don’t know if Anya really understood the meaning of it all, but it definitely affected Lars, and we had a good talk about it on our walk home.
+I don’t know if our daughter really understood the meaning of it all, but it definitely affected Our son, and we had a good talk about it on our walk home.

 Telephone: +856 71 71 252073